brookebachman00/opal_backend_rails/README.md

 I built this application with 'rails', '~> 6.0.2', '>= 6.0.2.2'

-The technologies used: bycrpt gem, puma, rack cors, byebug gem,  JWT tokens, active model serializers gem.
+The technologies used: bycrpt gem, puma gem, rack cors gem, byebug gem,  JWT tokens, active model serializers gem.

 The frontend of this application was created with React.
 Here is the github link: https://github.com/brookebachman00/opal_frontent_react/